Online Data Migration from SQL Sources to FalkorDB

 • A one-time migration from SQL tables into a FalkorDB property graph

-• Ongoing sync (“online migration”) where FalkorDB stays updated as rows change in the source system
+• Ongoing one-way sync so FalkorDB stays updated as rows change in the source system

 Prerequisites